 You won’t believe what happened to Julia Roberts' Oscars dress

-Yes, THAT Valentino one
+Yes, THAT Valentino one.

 You know the one.
 Sheer black tulle with elegant white piping down the middle and the sweeping train.
 The one she wore to pick up a golden statuette for playing Erin Brockovich.
-It's one of the best Oscar dresses of all time, and it just got even better.

-More often than not, the celebrity looks we see and love on the red carpet are dresses on loan from designers, arranged by their stylist.
+More often than not, the celebrity looks we see and love on the red carpet are on loan from designers, arranged by their stylist.
 Which means it goes straight back to the designer the next morning.
 But not this time.

-"It’s under my bed, in a box.
-I have this little space in my house that my husband refers to as the heritage collection.
-Things I go, ‘I can’t get rid of [this], what about Hazel?'' she says.
+"It’s under my bed, in a box," Roberts explained in an interview with People.
+"I have this little space in my house that my husband refers to as the heritage collection.
+Things I go, ‘I can’t get rid of [this], what about Hazel?'"

-Julia went on to say that hubby Danny Moder thought their daughter wouldn’t want "mum’s old stuff", but luckily she’s keeping it just in case even if it is in a box under her bed.
+Julia went on to say that husband Danny Moder thought their daughter wouldn’t want "mum’s old stuff", but luckily she’s keeping it just in case even if it is in a box under her bed.

 To be fair, if our mums’ old stuff involved a vintage Valentino gown, we’d be more than happy to wear it.
 Just in case you’re reading this Julia.